5 things to discuss with your partner tonight.

 - With one partner gone, how would the survivor handle any long-term care needs that arise?

-Our Insurance Gap1 survey revealed that most people have only an average of three years of income replacement from their life insurance coverage—but they actually need and would prefer to have at least 14 years.
+Our Insurance Gap1 Survey revealed that most people have only an average of three years of income replacement from their life insurance coverage—but they actually need and would prefer to have at least 14 years.
 Use our Gap calculator to assess your situation.
 Your life insurance agent can help you review your coverage and make sure you have enough to meet your needs.
-Call him or her—you’re bound to get some useful advice.
 Don’t have an agent?
 Don’t sweat it.
 Just use the “Talk to Us” tab or the “Consult an Agent” form on this page, and a New York Life agent in your area will contact you at a time that works for you.

-From packing lunches to making sure the bills actually get paid, many of the most important jobs in life aren’t on the payroll.
-Make sure your financial plan addresses issues like who will take care of the kids, how aging parents will be cared for, and who will manage your household needs and responsibilities.
+From packing lunches to making sure the bills actually get paid, many of the most important jobs don’t involve a paycheck.
+Make sure your action plan addresses issues like who will take care of the kids, how aging parents will be cared for, and who will manage your household needs and responsibilities.